← Back to Documentation

 Follow these steps to build a simple layered composition from scratch.

-1. Add a Shader Layer
+1. Add a Layer

 2. Adjust Parameters